-Keywords are an essential part of on-page optimisation as they dictate what you want to rank for on search.
-Keywords should be used within your meta tags and content to fully optimise your website and pages.
+Keywords are an essential part of on-page optimization as they dictate what you want to rank for on search.
+Keywords should be used within your meta tags and content to fully optimize your website and pages.
 By using relevant keywords, you can make your landing pages more specific and increase the relevancy of your products or services.

 Engage Users with Images